avl/multi_iterate_mut/README.md

+**TLDR**:

+Typical rust thread pool implementations give no control over which particular thread each task is scheduled on, possibly leading to intense cache thrashing for certain problems.

+**/TLDR**

 # Low-overhead Parallelisation in Games

+<sub>Author: Anders Musikka</sub>

+<sub>Date: 2020-02-16</sub>

 This blog post and git repo (https://github.com/avl/multi_iterate_mut) describes my search for a way to parallelize simulation of cars, intersections and roads in a computer game project.